 Since moving into the Elite ranks, Luke has progressed to win Gold in the National Elite Men’s’ Individual Pursuit, Team Pursuit and Bronze in the Points Race.
 He is now part of the Australian Cycling Team preparing for World Cup events in New Zealand as part of preparation for Tokyo 2020.

-Luke: “The opportunity to have a close relationship with a sporting icon such as Libby, who has reached the highest level in her sport, is a dream come true.
+“The opportunity to have a close relationship with a sporting icon such as Libby, who has reached the highest level in her sport, is a dream come true.
 Having a ‘sounding board’ to share her insights into coping with the highs and lows and to learn from some of Libby’s life lessons is going to be invaluable.
-At this time of my sporting journey, this opportunity will inspire me to further my sporting and career ambitions and I am exceptionally grateful.”
+At this time of my sporting journey, this opportunity will inspire me to further my sporting and career ambitions and I am exceptionally grateful.” – Plappy on being selected.

 - 2018: UCI World Madison Champion